zdocs/KB/README.md

 3. Using [VSCode](https://code.visualstudio.com/Download), [Asciidoctor](https://asciidoctor.org/) or uyour favorite IDE for editing MarkDown open the repository you just downloaded and start editing or creating files.
 4. Here is a friendly cheetsheet from [markdown.org](https://www.markdownguide.org/cheat-sheet/) for working with Markdown files.
 5. When done saving your work perform the following CLI commands from within the local repo:
-    a. `git add -all` to add all edited files associated with the repo.
+    a. `git add -a` to add all edited files associated with the repo.
 If you wish to ignore any files just add the name to the .ignore file.
     b. `git commit -m "TYPE REASON FOR UPDATE"` write one sentance that describes the change.
     c. `git push` Check the site to ensure the updates took. eg. `git commit -m "updating typo in readme.md"`